mcrespoae/tempit/README.md

 - Recursive functions should be encapsulated for better benchmarking.
 Please refer to the [Recursive functions](#recursive-functions) section to to learn more about recursion and `tempit`.

-- Avoid decorating classes directly, as a `PicklingError` may occur if the class is then instantiated in another process.
-For more information, please see the [Decorating classes that could be instantiated in other processes](#decorating-classes-that-could-be-instantiated-in-other-processes) in the [Other Limitations](#other-limitations) section.
+- Decorating classes will return the class unmodified and will not be decorated.
+For more information about this decision, please see the [Why is class decoration bypassed](#why-is-class-decoration-bypassed) in the [Other Limitations](#other-limitations) section.

 ## Recursive functions